anmolagarwal999/Linux-shell-in-C/stint_1/readme.md

 - If any of the builtin commands have an ‘&’ as the last token, I am just ignoring the ampersand.
 Eg: echo ‘abc’ & -> prints ‘abc’
 - Assumed pagesize to 4096 and used that to use the factor 1 page=4Kb

+NEW ADDITIONS
+- empty commands are successful commands